 2000 – Galway city centre is brought to a standstill as hundreds of student nurses take to the streets to protest at plans to charge them to finish their nursing courses.

-2012 – The editor of the Sunday Independent, Aengus Fanning, died this morning.
-He was 69 year old.
+2012 – Death of the editor of the Sunday Independent, Aengus Fanning.
+He was 69 years old.
 The Tralee man began editing the Sunday Independent in 1984.
 He is survived by his wife Anne and three sons.
 In a statement, the chief executive of Independent News and Media, Gavin O’Reilly, described him as “possibly the greatest and most instinctively brilliant editor that Irish journalism has ever produced”.
 He said that Mr Fanning will be a huge loss to Irish journalism, but an even bigger loss to his family.